BarryDigby/GSE37001/README.md

 # Quantification

 Raw sequencing data was downloaded using `SRAtools` `fastq-dump` via a singularity container.
-The nextflow script to download the reads is provided in `scripts/` and the set of commands used is givebn below:
+The nextflow script to download the reads is provided in `scripts/` and the set of commands used is given below:

 <details markdown="1">
 <summary>Download raw reads</summary>